 The Professionals in Crisis Program (PIC) at Menninger offers a safe, structured environment in a hospital setting.
 Each patient’s comprehensive, specialized treatment plan is designed by our experienced, caring mental health clinicians.

 Length of treatment in PIC depends on several factors, including symptom severity and progress toward goals.
-The average length of stay is six to eight weeks.
+The average length of stay is four to six weeks.

 Life in the Program